 Rinse and drain 2 cups of long-grain white rice with cold water, using a fine-mesh strainer.
 The water will be cloudy at first because you are basically removing the surface starch.
 When the water runs clear, the rice is rinsed.

-Rinsing the rice is an individual preference.
+Normally, rinsing the rice is an individual preference.
 However, when using the Instant Pot pressure cooker, I recommend to always rinse the rice.

 Program the Settings for Sautéing!

 Press the Cancel Button to turn on the power.
-Select the Sauté program and press the Sauté button twice to change the temperature to “Less.”
+Select the Sauté program and then press the Sauté button twice to change the temperature to “Less.”
 The Less Mode is for simmering your ingredients.

 When the word “HOT” is displayed on the LCD Screen, the sauté temperature has been reached.
 We can now add the sautéing ingredients to the inner pot.